 Thank You

-Thanks to everyone who has contributed to DSPy.rb over the life of the project and helped drag it into legitimate-software status:
+Thanks to everyone who has contributed to DSPy.rb over the life of the project:

 • TheDumbTechGuy